ntujvang/holbertonschool-low_level_programming/maze/README.md

 **One of Holberton School's End of Year project option**

 The project is to attempt to recreate Wolfenstein's 3D game via SDL2.
-This maze has a pseudo mine-sweep implementation.
-1% of the entire grid, barring those containing 1, will be turned into bombs and if stepped on will immediately close the game.

 ---------------------------------------------
 **Author**